Oh, Luuuuuuuuluuuuuuuuuu. [harp plays]

 Little Lulu, I love you-Lu just the same, the same

 Little Lulu, I love you-Lu just the same.Created by Marjorie Henderson Buell, Little Lulu is a comic strip series from the magazine publication "The Saturday Evening Post" which began in the 1930s.
 The series follows the titular Lulu Moppet and her various exploits.
 The supporting cast includes "Tubby" Thomas Tompkins, her friend and sometimes tormentor; Alvin Jones, a neighborhood Bratty Half-Pint; Annie Inch, Lulu's best friend, and George and Martha Moppet, Lulu's parents.The character had been adapted into theatrical shorts by Famous Studios in the 1940s.
 She has also appeared in some television cartoons in addition to two live-action specials in the 1970s, Little Lulu and The Big Hex of Little Lulu, with Lauri Hendler playing Lulu.
 In 1976, a 26-episode anime adaptation titled Little Lulu and Her Little Friends was created.
-The Little Lulu Show, a Canadian animated series, aired from 1995 to 1999 on HBO with a total of 52 episodes.
+The Little Lulu Show, a Canadian animated series produced by Cinar, aired from 1995 to 1999 on HBO with a total of 52 episodes (airing in Canada at first on CTV, then on Family Channel).

 -— Theme Song